gabrielborrat/Fabric-wealth-analytics-platform/pipelines/pipeline_overview.md

 | `p_IngestionMode` | string | "INCR" | Ingestion mode: "FULL" or "INCR" (incremental based on manifest) |
 | `p_WatermarkDays` | int | 2 | Number of days for watermark-based filtering (incremental mode) |

+> Note: Incremental ingestion is **manifest-based** (new files only). `p_WatermarkDays` is retained for backward compatibility/documentation but is not the governing mechanism for INCR.

 ### Pipeline Flow — Detailed Steps

 #### Phase 1: File Discovery & Candidate Selection